KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

 ## Experiments
 Historical experiments kept to check against model regressions as well as for novel approaches.

-## TODO:
-- Continue exploring java-storage-blob weirdness.
-Current problem seems to be that while we have V11 legacy, V8 legacy isn't in table.

-- proper training via real-world test corpuses mixed in with true-positive/true-negatives from repo to avoid overfitting.

-- Questions for Jon: (most pressing problem running into thus far: versions not in table/that I don't have data for.
-Followed by, snippets that are effectively entirely ambiguous.
-Need to work on special casing version heuristics, likely per-language.)
-  - Service bus 2.0.0 not on table?   https://docs.microsoft.com/en-us/dotnet/api/overview/azure/service-bus
-    - Similarly for java storage blob, while we have V11 legacy, V8 legacy isn't in table. https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-java-legacy
-  - Same with service bus 1.0.0 for java https://docs.microsoft.com/en-us/java/api/overview/azure/servicebus?view=azure-java-stable
-  - some tags don't seem to exist, ala 'https://codeload.github.com/Azure/azure-sdk-for-net/zip/Microsoft.Azure.Storage.Blob_11.2.2'
-  - organizing by "ServiceName" but e.g. see "keyvault" under "Storage", does this mean what I think it means?
-  - MIT license?
-  - What's the deal with the empty package strings in the js package list? (e.g. Active Directory B2C)

-- Long term goals to polish and improve:
-  - Populate missing or under-present services from tables
-    - Populate apistubgen for any services with bad signal/noise.
-    - (lower pri) Investigate additional "RepoPath" fallback, if local folder in alt location is empty of useful code, maybe fall back again to root?
-This may be risky, as it may ingest logic we don't want.
-May be better to just get apistubgen for ones that aren't covered.
-  - Get larger labeled test data and optimize results/train model more precisely
-    - See if adding version heuristics gives better precision.
-    - See if adding n-grams gives better precision.
-    - Determine if layered or consolidated model is better.
-(In other words, If "one size fits all" model does not work well, try determining e.g. Language or Service first, then run targeted classifier.)

 ## Misc Implementation Notes:

 - Approaches for a consolidated model:
   - Primary approach: Create a new model trained all up on t1 vs t2.
   - Backup approach: Run constituent models, generate feature vector from results. (should they be 3 class, or simply "not t1?"  the latter seems smarter, but may be worth finding out if that's sufficient.)